 Like most palms, these palms will thrive in warm areas and unlike many, they can be kept in large containers.
 The trees need to get fertilized once in summer, fall and spring so they can keep their fronds in the greenest and healthiest condition.

 If you have already beheld a foxtail palm, you must perceive how they have got their name.
 They have far denser foliage than that of most other similar species of palm trees.
 They often can bend over and take a shape similar to the tail of a fox.

 They grow mostly in hotter areas, and their growth rate is comparatively faster than that of many other palms and they require hardly any attention.
 Even though they can resist drought, they have the best quality foliage when they get the necessary water daily.

 Pygmy date palms can be a great option if anyone is looking for something that will provide him with a great deal of color and texture all year.
 Pygmy’s trunks are not so smooth like many variations of palms.
 Instead, they are rough to touch and harsh in appearance.
 To mitigate that feature, the tree grows airy, light, and soft fronds.

 Pygmy chooses relatively hot weather to thrive and demands only a little attention.
 They grow very slowly and can be suited to areas where larger trees are not an option.

 10. European Fan Palm

 The European palms are the only kind that is aboriginal to Europe.
 They are much more rigid and sustainable than many other kinds of palms.
 Anyone can plant this European Fan Palm in hard and relatively low-temperature areas.

 European fans are also familiar with the Mediterranean Fan for their fan-like fronds.
-These fronds make them have a highly distinctive look and identity.
-Avoid salt soil while planting them and do not cultivate them any near to saltwater bodies.
+These fronds give them a highly distinctive look and identity.
+Avoid salt soil while planting them and do not cultivate them near saltwater bodies.

 11. Areca Palm